Gisèle Côté-Harper

 Gisèle Côté-Harper, OC QC (born 1942) is a Canadian lawyer and professor.
 She is the 1995 recipient of the Pearson Medal of Peace for her work as a human rights activist.
 She is the first Francophone woman to receive such an honor.

 Education

 She graduated from Université Laval (B.A. and LL.L.) and Harvard Law School (LL.M.).

 Career

 Côté-Harper was appointed Queen's Counsel in 1987.

-She is a professor at the Faculté de droit de l'Université Laval, specializing in criminal law and human rights.
+She joined Faculté de droit de l'Université Laval as an assistant professor in 1970 where she specialized in criminal law and human rights.
+She was promoted to full professor in 1982, and later received the title of emeritus.

 In 1997, she was made an officer of the Order of Canada.
 Côté-Harper also served as board chair of the International Centre for Human Rights and Democratic Development.

+Awards and honors

+In 1995 Côté-Harper received the Pearson Medal.

 In 1998, she was awarded the médaille du Barreau de Québec.